jnapper7/acp-sdk/examples/email_reviewer/README.md

 # Email Reviewer

-The Email Reviewerr Agent is a demonstration AI agent developed with Llama-index, designed to review email to address a specific target audience.
+The Email Reviewer Agent is a demonstration AI agent developed with Llama-index, designed to review email to address a specific target audience.

 ## Requirements